Rafi-99/The-Monitor/docs/commands.md

 theme: jekyll-theme-cayman
 permalink: /commands
 ---
-# The Monitor ™ Commands
+# Bot Commands

 ## About
-Scroll down and click on any of the links to read about the commands in further detail!
+Scroll down and click on any of the links in the table to read about the commands in further detail!

 <table>
     <tbody>